-How to Not Bake a Jelly Roll Cake - Always Listen to Betty!
+How to Bake a Jelly Roll Cake (With Help From Betty Crocker)

-I wanted to do something different with this cake, so that it wouldn't totally feel like another mixture of cake and incredibly heavy frosting.
-I was paging through my 1969 Betty Crocker Cookbook (by far the most used cookbook in my library) and I came across a page on Jelly Roll Cakes.
+I wanted to do something different with this cake so that it wouldn't feel like just another cake with frosting.
+I was paging through my 1969 Betty Crocker cookbook (by far the most-used cookbook in my library), and I came across a page on jelly roll cakes.
 Finally, something that seemed different and (hopefully) not too difficult!

 - Any ingredients the boxed mix requires

-- 1 LB Frozen Fruit, I used Dole, but any brand works here, too.
-You can even use fresh!
+- 1 pound frozen fruit (I used Dole, but any brand works.
+You can even use fresh!)

-1. Bake the cake as directed on the box.
+Step 1: Bake the Cake as Directed on the Box

-So, I pulled out all of the ingredients to bake the cake while dinner for my husband and I was cooking in the oven (dinosaur chicken nuggets and french fries!
-Because we don't really want to be grown ups).
+So, I pulled out all of the ingredients to bake the cake while dinner for my husband and I was cooking in the oven (dinosaur chicken nuggets and French fries!
+Because we don't really want to be grown-ups).
 I used a white cake mix, since that one was expiring first, and instead of using only egg whites, I threw in the whole egg.
 I did say simple, after all.
-I just didn't feel like searching for a recipe to use up those three egg yolks (although I did find this wonderful article with recipes for any amount of egg yolks).
+I just didn't feel like searching for a recipe to use up those three egg yolks (although I did find a wonderful article about how to use leftover egg yolks).